What is a self-employed mortgage?

 Below are some key things you could do to increase your chances:

 - Get your accounts updated and organised – Lenders will want to see proof of your income, and so it’s a good idea to get your accounts ready.
-Organising these could help make the process much simpler and prevent delays.
+Organising these could help prevent delays.

-- Be prepared to discuss any income fluctuations – Your lender may be curious if you have lots of fluctuations in your income, as it could signal that it is not particularly stable.
+- Be prepared to discuss any income fluctuations – Your lender may be curious if you have lots of variations in your income, as it could signal that it is not stable.
 Therefore, it’s worth getting prepared to provide them with an explanation, so you can ease any worries.

 - Focus on saving up a big deposit - Having a large deposit can really reduce the financial risks to lenders, and so they are more likely to accept you if you are able to do this.
 It’s therefore important that you try to focus on saving up a big deposit.